 march 18&19, 2022

 our inaugural sleep-out a success!

-Almost 30 people volunteered to sleep out in tents overnight, among them, Norwich students (cadets and civilians), community members, six members of Combat Veterans Motorcycle Association 26-1, two Veterans' Place residents, and one former resident.
+Almost 30 people volunteered to sleep out in tents, among them, Norwich students (cadets and civilians), community members, six members of Combat Veterans Motorcycle Association 26-1, two Veterans' Place residents, and one former resident.

 Friday night's program included a talk by Montpelier Police Officer Victor Hinojosa and a campfire at the Shaw Outdoor Center with beef stew and veggie chili prepared by our own Chef Pete.
 Local guitarist Mike Macijeski provided some ambient music during the meal, which was followed by a sharing of personal experiences of homelessness by Veterans.

 Saturday morning's program featured decorated army combat veteran Morgana Isenberg, a Veteran Outreach Program Specialist from the Vet Center in White River Junction.
 Isenberg shared a few of her own experiences, including a period of homelessness, and talked about the services she provides.
 In addition, Isenberg's mobile Vet Center was parked at the Crescent and available for people to check out.